sourcegraph/handbook/content/strategy-goals/strategy/index.md

 ## Use cases

-We have identified five key use cases for our **universal code search platform**:
+We have identified five key use cases for our universal code search platform:

 1. Developer onboarding & velocity
 1. Universal code search